Skip to content

 Companion philosophy: Independent model, independent perspective.
 Kimi reasons differently from Claude.
 A second opinion from a different model catches what self-review misses.

 Solo AI workflows quietly converge on a single voice.
 Whether you're writing analysis code, drafting a methods section, or building a literature pipeline, Claude eventually starts agreeing with Claude — repeating its own framings, missing its own blind spots.
-Adding a structurally different model is the cheapest reflexivity intervention available.
+Adding a structurally different model is the lightest-weight reflexivity intervention available.

-Kimi Plugin gives you four moves:
+Kimi Plugin gives you several distinct moves:

 • /kimi:challenge — Adversarial pass.
 Kimi argues against your approach instead of polishing it.
 Useful for analysis scripts where the failure mode is "looks right, was wrong."